chinni-03/remynd/README.md

-# Remynd: A To-Do App
+# Remynd
-A simple and efficient To-Do app built with Flutter, allowing users to manage their tasks seamlessly with an improved user experience.
+A simple and efficient task management app built with Flutter, allowing users to manage their tasks seamlessly with an improved user experience.

 ## Features
 📌 **Add Tasks** – Quickly add new tasks to your list.